 Applications Database

-The activities during PY2 have been primarily focused on the following key areas: Architecture (revise codebase and RDBMS), Quality of information, Information retrieval, Notification & Dissemination, Cross-browser compatibility.
+The activities during PY2 for the Applications Database have been primarily focused on the following key areas: Architecture (revise codebase and RDBMS), Quality of information, Information retrieval, Notification & Dissemination, Cross-browser compatibility.

 Architecture

 More specifically one of the first tasks that the AppDB development team dealt with during PY2 was the migration of the AppDB DBMS system to PostgreSQL.
 The previous RDBMS of choice, namely MySQL with an InnoDB engine, suffered from limits with regards to scalability, performance, and query language expressiveness.
 On the other hand, a more advanced, yet open RDBMS such as PostgreSQL, now seems to be more suitable for the project's needs.
 Its superior query language expressiveness, paired with better performance and advanced features can deliver greater data transformation abilities inside the data tier.
 This automatically translates to better optimized code within the existing codebase architecture, and thus a better overall performance in general.